KennyGraham1/catalogofcatalogs/docs/FAQ.md

 ### What is the maximum file size I can upload?

-The default maximum file size is 50 MB.
-This can be configured in the Next.js configuration if needed.
+The maximum file size is 500 MB.
+This limit is configured to accommodate large earthquake catalogue files.

 ### Can I upload multiple files at once?